kattens/TKinter-python-GUI/README.md

+#
+Usage Instructions:
+1. Download all the files as a complete package, then execute the GUI code file.
+The application will open, enabling you to download and manage files, creating your preferred dataset for various purposes.

+# Upcoming Additions to this Repository:
+1. A readily available dataset for users who simply want something to work with.
+2. A Python package for those who wish to modify the core code to meet their specific requirements, eliminating the need to start from scratch.

 # Data Cleaning Procedure:

-We are working with a dataset containing protein names from the PDB site, and our goal is to streamline the data cleaning process using automated methods.
+We are working with a dataset containing protein names from the PDB site, and our goal is to streamline the data-cleaning process using automated methods.
 While manual downloading is possible on the site, we aim to create a code that can handle this task efficiently.

 Here's the step-by-step process we'll follow: